k2view-academy/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 ### General Information Section

 The General Information section consists of the BE **Name** and **Description**.
 The Name setting is mandatory.
-Note that only one active BE can have a specific Name.
+Note that each active BE should have a specified Name.
 An error is displayed when an attempt is made to create several BEs with the same name.

 ### Logical Units Tab